zriyansh/signoz.io/docs/instrumentation/java.md

 </TabItem>
 <TabItem value="k8s" label="Kubernetes">

-If your Java application is deployed on Kubernetes, you need to deploy OTel Collector agent in your k8s infra to collect and send traces to SigNoz Cloud.
-You can find the instructions for deploying OTel Collector agent [here](/docs/tutorial/kubernetes-infra-metrics/).
-Make sure to set configure your OTel Collector agent correctly to send data to SigNoz Cloud.
+For Java application deployed on Kubernetes, you need to install OTel Collector agent in your k8s infra to collect and send traces to SigNoz Cloud.
+You can find the instructions to install OTel Collector agent [here](/docs/tutorial/kubernetes-infra-metrics/).

-Once you have set up OTel Collector agent, you can proceed with OpenTelemetry java instrumentation.
-Make sure to dockerise your application along with OpenTelemetry instrumentation.
+Once you have set up OTel Collector agent, you can proceed with OpenTelemetry java instrumentation by following the below steps:

-Steps to instrument java applicatiion with OpenTelemetry:

-1. **Download otel java binary**<br></br>
+1. Download otel java binary<br></br>

    ```bash
    wget https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/latest/download/opentelemetry-javaagent.jar
    ```

-2. **Run your application**<br></br>
+2. Run your application<br></br>

    ```bash
    java -javaagent:$PWD/opentelemetry-javaagent.jar -jar <myapp>.jar